Majorizations for probability distributions, column stochastic matrices and their linear preservers

-In this section we characterize the following types of linear operators.
-Recall that $\0^n$ is the set of all real zero-sum vectors.
-This characterization turns out to be crucial for linear operators preserving majorization for column stochastic matrices.
+In this section, we characterize linear preservers of majorization on $\0^n$, see Definition \ref{def:preserver:0}.
+Recall that $\0^n$ denotes the set of all real zero-sum vectors.
+This characterization turns out to be crucial for describing linear operators preserving majorization for column stochastic matrices.

-\begin{definition}\rm A linear operator $\phi$ on $\RR^n$ {\em preserves majorization on $\0^n$} if $a \preceq b$ implies $\phi(a)\preceq\phi(b)$ for any $a, b \in \0^n$. \end{definition}
+\begin{definition} \rm A linear operator $\phi$ on $\RR^n$ {\em preserves majorization on $\0^n$} if $a \preceq b$ implies $\phi(a)\preceq\phi(b)$ for any $a, b \in \0^n$. \end{definition}

-For the sake of brevity, we introduce the following terminology. \begin{definition}\rm A matrix $X\in M_{n, m}$ {\em satisfies condition $(0)$}, if $Xa\sim XPa$ for any $a \in \0^m$ and any $P\in P(m)$. \end{definition}
+For the sake of brevity, we introduce the following terminology. \begin{definition}\rm A matrix $X\in M_{n, m}$ {\em satisfies condition $(0)$} if $Xa\sim XPa$ for any $a \in \0^m$ and any $P\in P(m)$. \end{definition}

 Consider the following necessary condition.

 \begin{lemma} If a linear operator $\phi$ on $\RR^n$ preserves majorization on $\0^n$, then $[\phi]$ satisfies $(0)$. \end{lemma} \begin{proof} Let $a\in \0^n$ and $P\in P(n)$.
 Then $a\preceq Pa$ and $Pa\preceq a$.
 It follows that $[\phi]a=\phi(a)\sim \phi(Pa)=[\phi]Pa$. \end{proof}